BozhenJIANG/KAN-for-SPLF/README.md

 If the code provided is helpful in your research, kindly cite the original paper:

-> Bozhen Jiang, Yidi Wang, Qin Wang, et al. "A Novel Interpretable Short-term Probabilistic Load Forecasting Method based on Kolmogorov-Arnold Networks" TechRxiv, 2024.
+> Bozhen Jiang, Yidi Wang, Qin Wang, Hua Geng and Yanni Li.
+"A Novel Interpretable Short-term Probabilistic Load Forecasting Method based on Kolmogorov-Arnold Networks" TechRxiv, 2024.

 This ensures proper attribution to the authors and promotes the visibility of their research.